 Diabetic retinopathy is a leading cause of blindness in American adults.
 In the majority of diabetic retinopathy cases, blindness is completely preventable.
 Patients will need to work closely with their Thomas Eye Group diabetic retina eye doctors to monitor and treat this disease.
 The use of medications and daily blood sugar monitoring can make a major impact on preventing or containing any worsening of diabetic retinopathy.

-The retina is the like the film in a camera; the light-sensing film on the inside, back of the eye that captures the images.
+The retina is like the film in a camera; the light-sensing film on the inside, back of the eye that captures the images.
 In the diabetic, sugar (glucose) builds up within blood vessels in the retina and tissues of the body causing it to attach to the proteins in the wall.
 This alters the vessel’s normal structure and functioning.
 The vessels eventually get blocked and leak fluid.
 When they cannot deliver an adequate amount of blood supply to the eye, the eye can generate abnormal new blood vessels.
 Early diabetic retinopathy usually has no symptoms.
 However, worsening diabetic retinopathy can lead to visual loss and blindness.
 It's important to catch symptoms as early as possible.
 Thomas Eye Group's eye doctors provide greater Atlanta diabetic retinopathy testing.

 The stages of diabetic retinopathy are divided into two categories, nonproliferative retinopathy, and proliferative retinopathy.